How Vanderbilt is Using Social Media

 Vanderbilt has a presence on 11 social media platforms that reach over a quarter of a million people.
 Here you’ll find where we are, what we do, and why we do it.

 Our Facebook page has the largest following of any of our networks.
-Our best engagements come from content that contains compelling imagery, is time sensitive, and is truly reflective of our “voice.”
+Our best engagements come from content that contains compelling imagery or video, is time sensitive, and is truly reflective of our “voice.”
 Athletics, campus imagery, and timely research news stories are some of our most popular post topics.

 Vanderbilt’s LinkedIn page is connected to over 85,000 students and alumni.
 Our follower count has grown by almost 10 percent in the last year.
 We focus on major news and research about big initiatives and events happening at Vanderbilt.
 Our LinkedIn page is a valuable place for students and alumni to connect and converse, especially on our featured alumni group which boasts over 17,000 members.